 It’s from another world.
 Art Nouveau.
-It’s the name of an artistic movement that started in Europe around 1890 and lasted until around 1910.
-It took on so many different characteristics in so many different places.
-And with some of the most famous designers of the era, like Antoni Guadi, in Barcelona, Joseff Hoffman in Vienna and Carlo Bugatti in Italy, they all had one belief: An interest in finding a new art vocabulary that could best express the modern world.
+It’s the name of an artistic movement that started in Europe around 1890 and lasted until 1910.
+It took on so many different characteristics in so many other places.
+And with some of the most famous designers of the era, like Antoni Gaudi in Barcelona, Joseff Hoffman in Vienna, and Carlo Bugatti in Italy, all had one belief: An interest in finding a new art vocabulary that could best express the modern world.
 These are some of the elements that are beautifully captured at The Playford.

 So what was Art Nouveau?
-It was a world of artists, architects and designers seeking simpler, more organic designs that drew their references from the natural world.
-They incorporated graceful, organic themes into their work, and a new aesthetic was born; Art Nouveau.
-Infiltrating all levels of art and design, the movement’s proponents sought to bring the same care and vision to the so-called “low arts” of furniture, textile, glass, ceramic and metal design as they had to painting and architecture.
+It was a world of artists, architects, and designers seeking more straightforward, organic designs that drew their references from the natural world.
+They incorporated graceful, organic themes into their work, and a new aesthetic was born: Art Nouveau.
+Infiltrating all levels of art and design, the movement’s proponents sought to bring the same care and vision to the so-called “low arts” of furniture, textile, Glass, ceramic, and metal design as they had to painting and architecture.

 Nature was a big inspiration for Art Nouveau.
 Not the pretty side of nature.
 More its vital organic force.
-Whiplash curves resembling vines overtaking things, and iron support cast in the form of a stem or a root bursting at the top.
-Another theme of Art Nouveau was local history which looked to a familiar pre-industrial past for inspiration.
-Glass was an important Art Nouveau medium.
-It conveyed the important theme of metamorphous, with surfaces treated as three dimensional layers, and varying from opaque to translucent.
+Whiplash curves resemble overtaking things; iron support is cast in a stem or an outburst at the top.
+Another theme of Art Nouveau was local history, which looked to a familiar pre-industrial past for inspiration.
+Glass was a significant Art Nouveau medium.
+It conveyed the critical theme of metamorphosis, with surfaces treated as three-dimensional layers varying from opaque to translucent.

-Art Nouveau and the related Arts and Crafts movement had become important influences on architectural design.
-Cities throughout the world began to see the distinctive lines and shapes of the Art Nouveau aesthetic appear in buildings.
-In cities like Paris, Prague, Brussels, Barcelona and Glasgow, where the movement had taken over art schools and imaginations, the Art Nouveau influence was very pronounced.
+Art Nouveau and the related Arts and Crafts movement had become essential influences on architectural design.
+Cities worldwide began to see the distinctive lines and shapes of the Art Nouveau aesthetic appear in buildings.
+The Art Nouveau influence was pronounced in cities like Paris, Prague, Brussels, Barcelona, and Glasgow, where the movement had taken over art schools and imaginations.

-It was Paris, which gave the Art Nouveau movement its name and boasts some of the most enduring examples of Art Nouveau architecture.
-The curving balconies, floral and vine-etched facades and deep, striking colour schemes we associate with Paris’ 16th arrondissement are the work of Art Nouveau designers.
+luenc as Paris, the Art Nouveau movement is its name and boasts some of the most enduring examples of Art Nouveau architecture.
+The curving balconies, floral and vine-etched facades, and deep, striking color schemes we associate with Paris’ 16th arrondissement are the work of Art Nouveau designers.
 One in particular, Hector Guimard, was especially prominent in the movement.
-He was responsible for Castel Béranger, the Hôtel Mezzara and the gorgeous Metro stations that are Parisian treasures.
+He was responsible for Castel Béranger, the Hôtel Mezzara, the gorgeous Metro stations, and Parisian treasures.

-This beautiful style of art is what makes The Playford so special.
-The aesthetic ‘whiplash’ lines and beautiful metalwork, incorporating saturated colours and detail inspired by nature.
+This beautiful style of art is what makes The Playford so unique.
+The aesthetic ‘whiplash’ lines and beautiful metalwork incorporate saturated colors and nature-inspired details.
 It’s all there at The Playford.
-You’ll see it the moment you pass through the doors and enter the foyer.
-And when you‘re relaxing with a quiet drink at The Playford Lounge Bar, or enjoying a magnificent dinner at The Playford’s highly awarded restaurant.
+You’ll see it when you pass through the doors and enter the foyer.
+And when you‘re relaxing with a quiet drink at The Playford Lounge Bar or enjoying a magnificent dinner at The Playford’s highly awarded restaurant.